 In a much more mainstream effort I wrote 4 ways Marketing is like College Football.
 I didn't write this last week mind you, I wrote it during the national championship game (sorry Notre Dame, you were dominated and bored me).
 Relevant, timely, interesting, unexpected parallel.
 Mix in a little LinkedIn sharing ad the views have been good.
 To date it ranks as one of our most popular articles.

 Give it a try, it's not as hard as you think it is once you dig in a bit and get used to it.
 Don't be afraid to start a post, build an outline, and come back to it later.
 Don't be afraid to change direction (I never intended this article to contain 5 hints?!).
 Wait, need another hint.

 Hint 5: download our blog template, open it, brainstorm topics, write an outline

 Want some more help?
 Want to see if we can write a few articles to supplement your efforts?
 Contact us and we'll work it out.
-And we're fun to talk to, we consider ourselves to be the funnest Denver marketing company.
+And we're fun to talk to, we consider ourselves to be the funnest digital marketing company.